Does Renters Insurance Cover Theft?

 Are roommates covered?

-Each roommate should take out their own plan or share the same plan.
-Some companies allow you to add one non-relative to a policy.
-If you live in an area prone to crime and burglary, we highly recommend all renters get their own policies.
 Keep in mind that the total coverage limit of your policy is shared among everyone.
-If you add a roommate to your renters policy, you may need to increase your coverage limits to cover both of your possessions.
+If you add a roommate to your renters policy, you may need to increase your coverage limits in order to cover the value of both of your possessions.

 Item